SeifEldin-H/Quiz-Project/README.md

 <h1>Quiz</h1>
 <p>Welcome to my quiz application.
-The quiz program runs on a terminal and an integrated development environment (IDE) and is it is an Multiple choice type question format.</p>
+The quiz program runs on a terminal and on an integrated development environment (IDE) and it is a multiple choice type question format.</p>
 <h2>Requirements:</h2>

 Python version 3.13 or higher